 One of such apps that usually makes it to most people’s recommendations is SmartLimits, which is an app that blocks SMSs that other users have reported.
 This might be an excellent app to try if you continue getting unwarranted and dirty texts from random people.

-Here, you’ll learn all of the strategies to help you stop getting unwanted texts from random numbers.
+Here, you’ll learn all the strategies to help you stop getting unwanted texts from random numbers.
 By reading and implementing all the suggestions in this article, you’ll never have to post: “I keep getting dirty texts from random numbers” on any internet forum again.